nasa/cumulus/docs/features/lambda_dead_letter_queue.md

 ## Named Lambda Dead Letter Queues

-Cumulus provides configured [Dead Letter Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) (`DLQ`) for non-workflow lambdas (such as ScheduleSF) to capture lambda failures for further processing.
+Cumulus provides configured [Dead Letter Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) (`DLQ`) for non-workflow Lambdas (such as ScheduleSF) to capture Lambda failures for further processing.

 These DLQs are setup with the following configuration: